 Interested in scheduling an individualized workshop or training for your school or organization?

-If your school/organization is interested in its own specific targeted workshop, please contact us directly and we can arrange dates, times and content that work for you.
+If your school/organization is interested in its own specific targeted workshop, please contact me directly and we can arrange dates, times and content that work for you.
 Trainings could be virtual or in person.

 Want to hear how some educators are incorporating these concepts into their setting?
 Go here!